-Shari VanderGast, Esq., LCSW, FACHE, is Senior Vice President for Operations and Business Development for Diakon Child, Family & Community Ministries.
-As such, she oversees operations and growth within Diakon's wide range of services for children, youths, families and communities.
+Shari VanderGast, Esq., LCSW, FACHE, is Senior Vice President, Operations, for both Diakon Senior Living Services and Diakon Child, Family & Community Ministries.
+As such, she oversees all operations within Diakon’s Continuing Care Retirement Communities and wide range of services for children, youths, families and communities.
+She also provides direct supervision of the executive directors of Diakon Child, Family & Community Ministries programs as well as of Twining Village and Manatawny Manor, two Diakon Continuing Care Retirement Communities in southeastern Pennsylvania.

 Before joining Diakon in 2015, Ms. VanderGast served as Chief Executive Officer of Central Mental Health, a community mental health center in the Philadelphia area. .
 Before joining that organization, she served as Senior Vice President and Chief Operating Officer for Access Services, a behavioral health-care organization that includes outdoor programming and adoption and foster care services, and was responsible for program and quality management, human resources, facility planning, financial operations and information technology.
 She also led a staff initiative that resulted in a “best-place-to-work” designation by the regional business journal.